 This is a rich and delicious agave-sweetened cake.
 The batter contains one whole orange and no sugar.
 We decorated the top with orange slices this time but you can also decorate it with edible flowers.
 Nasturtiums are a great choice.

 That said, agave is something of a controversial ingredient.
-It’s a processed food but advertised as raw … Some of my foodie friends vociferously object to agave-sweetened dessert.
-But I find that it’s one of the only sweeteners I can bake with (along with canned pineapple and homemade applesauce) that doesn’t give me low blood sugar.
+Agave is a processed food but it’s advertised as raw … Some of my foodie friends vociferously object to agave-sweetened desserts.
+However, I find that agave is one of the only sweeteners I can bake with (along with canned pineapple and homemade applesauce) that doesn’t give me low blood sugar.

-When I bake with maple syrup, as some suggest, I get low blood sugar minutes after eating a slice of cake.
+When I bake with maple syrup, as some suggest, I get low blood sugar twenty minutes after eating.

 This is an easy and delicious agave-sweetened cake to make.
-You will need a food processor with an S-shaped blade.
+You’ll need a food processor with an S-shaped blade.

 1 2/3 cup whole wheat flour

 [Note: you need 2 2/3 cups flour for the recipe.
 Use any combination of flours that you wish.
 You can also use 1/8 cup of garbanzo bean flour and an 1/8 cup of brown rice flour to make the cake have more protein]

 1 whole orange, washed well, cut in quarters (make sure this is organic as the peel will be in the batter!)

 Combine the dry ingredients and set aside.
 Cream the softened butter in a food processor fitted with an S-shaped blade.
 Add agave, eggs, extracts, and orange quarters.
 Blend well.
 Combine the wet and dry ingredients.
 Don’t over-stir!
 Butter or oil two 9-inch round cake pans.
 Pour the batter into the two pans.
 Bake for about 35 minutes at 350.
 Your house will be filled with a lovely orange aroma.